MicrosoftDocs/biztalk-docs/biztalk/core/how-to-move-the-bam-star-schema-database1.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Move the BAM Star Schema Database
+# Move the BAM Star Schema Database
 You can use this procedure to move the BAM Star Schema database to another server.

 ## Prerequisites